antoszko/antoszko/README.md

-## Hi there 👋 I'm Stefan Antoszko, a 4th year Computer Engineering Student at the UofA
+## Hi there 👋 I'm Stefan Antoszko, a 4th year Computer Engineering Student at the University of Alberta

 🔭 During my free time I attend hackathons like NatHACKS and HackED or work on my musical synthesizer projects.
 My hackathons can be found at these repos: